-The figure below shows how different safety functions of the FSO module are related to each other and the drive STO function.
+The figure below shows how different safety functions of the FSO module are related to each other and the drive STO function

-- Zero speed limit reached: The SS1 and SSE (with emergency ramp) functions activate the drive STO function (that is, open the drive STO circuit) when the motor speed reaches the user-defined zero speed limit. - Trip limit hit: The SMS and SLS functions activate the SSE function when the motor speed reaches a user-defined trip limit. - 3.
-Monitoring limit hit: The SS1, SSE (with emergency ramp) and SLS functions (with ramp monitoring) activate the STO function of the FSO module when the motor speed reaches a monitoring limit.
+- 1. Zero speed limit reached: The SS1 and SSE (with emergency ramp) functions activate the drive STO function (that is, open the drive STO circuit) when the motor speed reaches the user-defined zero speed limit. - 2.
+Trip limit hit: The SMS and SLS functions activate the SSE function when the motor speed reaches a user-defined trip limit.
+The SDI function activates the SSE function when motor rotation reaches the user-defined SDI tolerance limit. - 3.
+Monitoring limit hit: The SS1, SSE (with emergency ramp), SLS and SDI functions (with ramp monitoring) activate the STO function of the FSO module when the motor speed reaches a monitoring limit.